Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/-Project-Scheme/README.md

 >- tests: a directory of tests used by ok
 >- mytests.rst: A space for you to add your custom tests in Python; see section on adding your own tests

+**For more details on the project and its specification take a look at the prompt.
+I have included the webfiles for the Fall 2017 version of the project.
+Its in the folder titled "Project Prompt (Web Files)"**

 -------------------------------------------------------------

 ##### PERSONAL NOTE #####